sleung124/BIOF501A-Project/README.md

 - `--cell_deconvolution.RADIUS`: Size of piechart for each capture spot.
 The larger the number the bigger the pie chart.
 Should input a non-negative number.
 Default radius is 2.

 **Differential Gene Analysis Step**:
 - `--degs.QUICK_SAMPLE`: Samples a subset of capture spots to use to identify differentially expressed genes.
 Should input a whole number.
-Default value is 0.
-Mainly used to speed up run time for test example.
+Default value is 0 (ie. no sampling of capture spots is used). **Used only to speed up run time for test example**.
 - `--degs.SET_SEED`: Only relevant for when `--degs.QUICK_SAMPLE` is non-zero.
 Sets the seed for sampling capture spots, for ensuring reproducibility when running test case.
+Should input a whole number.
 Default value is 0. **This parameter does nothing when set at 0**.
 - `--degs.PVAL_THRESH`: Threshold to determine if a gene is statistically significant.
 Compared against adjusted p-values after Bonferroni adjustment.
 Should input a number between 0 and 1.
 Default is 0.05

 **Enriched Pathways Step**: